-It is important to understand the performance computation process for various technologies under the 6G network could be different and dependent on a specific technology.
+High-rate wireless personal area networks (WPANs) are a good fit for the IEEE 802.15.3 MAC protocol since it provides high data rates, low latency, and energy efficiency.
+In particular, its characteristics and capabilities support high-frequency transmission, provide quality of service, and enable sophisticated applications—all of which align with the objectives of 5G and 6G networks.
+IEEE 802.15.3 can greatly improve the overall performance and capabilities of future wireless networks when it is integrated into the larger 5G/6G ecosystem.
+It is important to understand the performance computation process for various technologies under the 5G and 6G network could be different and dependent on a specific technology.
 As an example, a discussion is provided regarding the performance evaluation of a 5th generation's medium access control (MAC) mechanism of the IEEE 802.15.3C standard in terms of end-to-end delay (ED) and maximum throughput (MT).
-The purpose is to understand how much time it takes for a CTA request in the worst-case scenario.
-The ED can be calculated as given in Equation (1) \cite {akbar2016tmp, akbar2017ieee, akbar2018modelling}:
+The purpose is to understand how much time it takes for a channel time allocation (CTA) request in the worst-case scenario.
+The ED can be calculated as given in Equation~\ref{eq:1} \cite {akbar2016tmp, akbar2017ieee, akbar2018modelling}:

 Where \(T_{\mathrm{frame}}\) represents frame transmission time for a CTA request frame.
-Further, \(T_{\mathrm{frame}}\) can be computed as given in Equation (2):
+Further, \(T_{\mathrm{frame}}\) can be computed as given in Equation~\ref{eq:2}:

 Where \(T_{\mathrm{Preamble}}\) is the duration of PLCP preamble, \(T_{\mathrm{Header}}\) is the duration of PLCP header and \(T_{\mathrm{Payload}}\) is the duration of the payload.
 These durations are given in the IEEE 802.15.3C standard.